JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/google_vertex.md

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, open the Command Palette and search for `CodeGPT: Remove API KEY`.
-Or you can select `⋮` button, and click on `Remove Connection`.
+If you want to remove your API Key from CodeGPT, select `⋮` button, and click on `Remove Connection`.
 :::

 ## Google Models available in CodeGPT